02 - A Minimal Rust Kernel

 Instead of writing our own bootloader, which is a project on its own, we use

-crate.
+the bootloader crate.
 This crate implements a basic BIOS bootloader without

 any C dependencies, just Rust and inline assembly.
 To use it for booting our